Canon 1D vs XS

 |3.||Canon 1D X Mark III||Y||mono||mono||Y||Y||mini||3.1||Y||-||Y|

 |4.||Canon 1D X Mark II||Y||mono||mono||Y||Y||mini||3.0||-||-||-|

 |16.||Canon 1D Mark II||Y||-||-||-||-||-||1.1||-||-||-|

 Studio photographers will appreciate that the Canon 1D (unlike the XS) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 So what is the bottom line?
 Which of the two cameras – the Canon 1D or the Canon XS – has the upper hand?
+Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.

 Advantages of the Canon EOS-1D:

 - More complete view: Has a viewfinder with a larger field of view (100% vs 95%).

 - Larger viewfinder image: Features a viewfinder with a higher magnification (0.55x vs 0.51x).